-The spells of a priest, while sometimes having powers similar to those of the magician, are quite different in their overall tone.
+The spells of a priest, while sometimes having powers similar to those of the wizard, are quite different in their overall tone.
 The priest's role, more often than not, is as defender and guide for others.
 Thus, the majority of his spells work to aid others or provide some service to the community in which he lives.
 Few of his spells are truly offensive, but many can be used cleverly to protect or defend.

-Like the magician, the priest's level determines how many spells he retains.
-Unlike the magician, the priest needs no spell book.
+Like the wizard, the priest's level determines how many spells he retains.
+Unlike the wizard, the priest needs no spell book and does not roll to see if he learns spells.
 Priest spells are obtained in an entirely different manner.
 To obtain his spells, a priest must be faithful to the cause of his deity.
 If the priest feels confident in this (and most do), he can pray for spells in times of need.
 There is no need for the priest to memorize spells.